 Ballet dancers have a significantly higher risk of developing eating disorders than their non-dancing peers, so much so that the prestigious Royal Ballet School in London, England publishes an Eating Disorder Policy online.
 This policy suggests that students are more likely to become eating disordered because of a tendency “to conform to the stereotype of the ‘perfect dancer’” and explains that students are “compelled to spend several hours a day in front of large mirrors and are inclined to compare themselves to their peer group.”
 The policy responds to this challenge with protocols for identifying students with disordered eating and for helping to rehabilitate them.3

 Much has been made of the ballet school environment as a weight-obsessed subculture; however, ballet school matriculation is also associated with a family history of eating disorders.
-This suggests that the high rate of eating disorders amongst ballet students is due to the interplay of environmental and genetic factors.
-Furthermore, the likelihood of a ballerina developing an eating disorder depends on how and where she chooses to train.
+This suggests that the high rate of eating disorders among ballet students is due to the interplay of environmental and genetic factors.
+Furthermore, the likelihood of a dancer developing an eating disorder can depend on how and where they choose to train.

 This may be due in part to intrinsic levels of perfectionism – a trait which correlates highly with anorexia in particular – being higher in girls who attain the standards necessary to enter the more competitive schools.4

 Though few dancers develop a clinically defined eating disorder (ED), many engage in some form of dysfunctional eating due to the physical aesthetic woven into the fabric of much of the dance world, especially in ballet.
 Quite simply, many choreographers, dance masters and mistresses, and dancers themselves expect dancers to look a certain way.5